 Do you know the tradition of Netra Mangala?
 It is a ritual of the eyes....It is always the last thing done.
 It is what gives the image life.
 Like a fuse.
 The eyes are a fuse.....Without the eyes there is not just blindness, there is nothing.
 There is no existence.
 The artificer brings life sight and truth and presence.
 (2000, p 97)

-Constructing a buddha statue is a sacred task.
-I think of painting Eastern Orthodox icons or inscribing a Torah scroll as cases where distinctive materials and careful attention to ritual processes are required to honor the sacredness of the object one creates.
+Constructing a Buddha statue is a sacred endeavor.
+I think of painstaking process of painting Eastern Orthodox icons or inscribing a Torah scroll where distinctive materials and ritual processes honor the sacred object.
 These processes connect the present to the past in what Hervieu-Legér calls a "chain of memory."
-The statues are modeled on earlier versions as this offers a continuity of original presence.
-The statue is filled with relics, texts and precious materials and possibly gems.
-On an auspicious day, the sangha consecrate or "ordain" the statue by chanting the sutras used when a a monk is ordained.
-This reminds me of the Catholic notion of "apostolic succession" in which Bishops ordain a priest by a "laying of hands" to pass on the Holy Spirit that carries back in unbroken succession to Jesus laying his hands on Peter.
+The statues are modeled on earlier versions, as this continues the "chain of memory" to the original statue which is suffused with divine power because of its contact with the Buddha.
+This is the logic behind medieval Christian reliquaries or the Catholic notion of "apostolic succession" in which Bishops ordain a priest by a "laying of hands" to pass on the Holy Spirit that carries back in unbroken succession to Jesus laying his hands on Peter.
+That first lightning bolt.

-This process, according to Bernard Faure, bestows the statue with an aura.
-He thus suggests that it is best to consider the buddha statues as icons, religious objects with transcendent character, an object with aura.
-He takes Walter Benjamin's notion of the aura of art objects, in his The Work of Art in the Age of Mechanical Reproduction.
-In Benjamin's argument, the original work of art is endowed with some indivisibility that cannot be reproduced.
-Faure's application of aura to Buddhist icons that are reproduced thus needs some consideration.
-The aura of an object offers "the unique phenomenon of a distance, however close it may be" ("WA," p.
-222) since unapproachability is the nature of a cultic object.
+This process, according to Bernard Faure, bestows the statue with an aura, those whirly-gigging lights or the halos around Jesus and the saints.
+Faure takes Walter Benjamin's notion of the aura of art objects from "The Work of Art in the Age of Mechanical Reproduction."
+Benjamin's notion of aura is different from this; it's about uniqueness.
+He argues that an original work of art is endowed with indivisibility that cannot be reproduced.
+Faure applies this aura to Buddhist icons that are reproduced over and over.
+Faure argues that the aura of religious objects set up a kind paradox of both intimacy and unapproachability, since that is the nature of a cultic object (1998).
 Faure considers Buddhist icons particularly in Chan Buddhism of Japan and China.
-His explication of the construction process helps us understand how the Buddha gains an aura.
+I quote in length:

 Just as the vera eikon was imbued with the power of Christ through the impression of his face, the efficacy of Buddhist icons derives from their initial contact with the Buddha.
 This contact, however, does not have to be with the Buddha in the flesh, since his body was already, in a sense, merely an icon or a trace, an embodiment of the truth or dharma.
 Other traces or substitute bodies may have a similar effect.
 The Buddhist tradition seems to have hesitated between two models, one that insists on the superior value of the original or historical Buddha, and another that, in an almost Derridean fashion, undermines that foundation with its emphasis on the notion of traces.
 After the death of the Buddha, the sacred places where his paradigmatic life had unfolded and where his stupas remained came to play a similar role in the production of presence.
+(Faure 2000)

 Faure, Bernard, The Buddhist Icon and the Modern Gaze, Critical Inquiry, Spring 1998, Vol 24, No. 3

-Translated from the French by Phyllis Brooks, Princeton U Press, 2000
+_____________Visions of Power: Imagining Medieval Japanese Buddhism, Translated from the French by Phyllis Brooks, Princeton: Princeton U Press, 2000

-Ondaatje, Michael, Anil's Ghost, Alfred Knopf, 2000
+Ondaatje, Michael, Anil's Ghost, New York: Alfred Knopf, 2000